sheryyll/synckit/docs/guides/choosing-variant.md

 ### Q: Why is the Collaborative Editor example using Default?

-**A:** The collaborative editor uses document-level sync (syncing the entire document content as a field), not character-level Text CRDT.
-This works well for most collaborative editing scenarios and is available today.
-True character-level Text CRDT is coming in v0.2.0.
+**A:** In v0.1.0, the collaborative editor is actually a SINGLE-USER editor with local persistence (not truly collaborative yet).
+It uses document-level sync to store the content.
+True multi-user collaboration with character-level Text CRDT is coming in v0.2.0.
+Default variant is recommended because it's future-proof for when network sync is added.

 ### Q: Is 5 KB really worth worrying about?